-(b) Prior authorization is required for all hospital admissions pursuant to section 17-134d-80 of the Regulations of Connecticut State Agencies.
+(b) Prior authorization is required for payment of all hospital admissions as required and described in section 17-134d-80 of the Regulations of Connecticut State Agencies.

-(c) The department shall make payment available to the billing provider only if the provider initiates the authorized procedure or course of treatment not more than six months after the date of authorization.
+(c) The department shall make payment available only if the procedure or course of treatment authorized shall be initiated not later than six months of the date of authorization.

-(d) The initial authorization period shall not exceed six months.
+(d) The initial authorization period shall be for a period not to exceed six months.

-(e) If prior authorization is needed beyond the initial authorization period, the department shall consider requests for continued treatment beyond the initial authorization period for up to an additional six-month period per request or longer as determined by the department on a case-by-case basis.
+(e) If prior authorization is needed beyond the initial authorization period, requests for continued treatment beyond the initial authorization period shall be considered for up to an additional six-month period per request.

-(f) Except in emergency situations, the provider shall receive prior authorization before rendering services.
+(f) Except in emergency situations, prior authorization shall be received before services are rendered.

-(g) In an emergency situation involving services that require prior authorization that occurs after working hours or on a weekend or holiday, the provider shall secure verbal approval from the department on the next working day for the services provided.
+(g) In an emergency situation that occurs after working hours or on a weekend or holiday, the provider shall secure verbal approval on the next working day for the services provided.
+This applies only to those services that normally require prior authorization.

-(h) In order to receive payment from the department, a billing provider shall comply with all prior authorization requirements.
-The department, in its sole discretion, determines what information is necessary in order to approve a prior authorization request.
-Prior authorization does not guarantee payment unless all other requirements for payment are met.
+(h) In order to receive payment from the department a provider shall comply with all prior authorization requirements.
+The department in its sole discretion determines what information is necessary in order to approve a prior authorization request.
+Prior authorization does not, however, guarantee payment unless all other requirements for payment are met.